 The sounding world uses up its juicyness in this bid for conscious attention.
-Sounds have a subliminal power.
+Sound has a subliminal power.
 The constant soundtrack that accompanies our days and nights shapes our lived experience in subtle ways.
 To my ear, it all sounds like music.
 So the dishwasher in the background as I write is pulsing a rhythm and growling/toning to my consciousness while the wall clock keeps a semblance of time.
 This “noise” can literally or in essence make its way into a future soundscape or song painting.

 A deeper listening taps into the body sounds-rush of blood, beat of heart, the shushsh of air through the nose, throat, into the lungs and out again.
 Body sounds drone and pulse along with the external environmental soundtrack.
 All of these sounds have something in common-they are all transmitted through a physical medium like air or water.
 An unsettling pressure on the medium causes vibration, excitation of molecules in oscillating waves, which become sound signals.
 These oscillations travel through the medium till they encounter a receiver that knows/recognizes and transduces the vibrations into a signifying event which we know as sound.

 All of this sound vibration happens in sonic space(s).
-This space can be big or small depending on where we perceive the sound to be, our proximity to the sound source, the amplitude, frequency, oscillation, attack and decay of the sound as it moves through space.
+This space can be big or small depending on where we perceive the sound to be, our proximity to the sound source, the amplitude, frequency, oscillation, reverberation, attack and decay of the sound as it moves through space.
 Making sound art is the process of sculpting these spaces.
 We work with audio samples, midi instruments, audio effects, acoustic noise, various transducers and sound diffusion systems, and place these in some kind of relational space with listeners.

 So far I am thinking about sound art that exists in the physical world.
 This would be the sounding world we all live in.
 Our ears are the conduits to an even bigger world.
-The internal soundtrack of mind is a vivid place where pitches, song snatches, ear worms, the quiet hum of the meditative state all coexist.
+The internal soundtrack of mind/brain/ear is a vivid place where pitches, song snatches, ear worms, the quiet hum of the meditative state all coexist.
 The internal and external soundtracks co-create in beautiful and unusual ways.

-I am very interested in the ethereal sonic space that exists in the mind or the “brain ear”.
+I am very interested in the ethereal sonic space that exists in the mind/brain/ear.
 This space is personal, individual, where sound engages with mind and imagination.
-The community built here is with the self, the soul, This is where sound inhabits the body and moves around a perceived sonic space between the ears and over the head.
+The community built here is with the self, the soul, This is where sound inhabits and moves around a perceived sonic space between the ears and over the head.
 This space is accessed through headphones for the binaural audience.
 This space has been explored and defined through music CDs and mp3s listened to through headphones.
 The stereo field feels enlarged and contained in the “brain” part of the head.
 Sound can bounce off the walls of the mind and settle in a corner and scuttle off later.
 I enjoy creating and listening to soundscapes in the room of my mind.
 I am very conscious of placement and movement of sound into and around this room.
 I am always looking for ways to expand the size of this room.
 I love morphing the sense of space when sculpting a soundscape or tune within this room.
 This is my favorite room to play.